Should You Pay for a Wedding With a Credit Card?

 Blue Cash Preferred® Card from American Express

-Best for: Earning cash back
+Good for: Earning cash back

 In many households (young and old), grocery spending is a large expense.
 The Blue Cash Preferred® Card from American Express card offers a high amount of cash back on supermarket purchases and a decent cash back rate at gas stations and departments stores.
-For newlyweds, the card can provide plenty of money back on their everyday spending.
+For newlyweds, the card can provide plenty of rewards on their everyday spending.

 Tip: If you need to pick up wedding items from specific retailers, use your card to buy gift cards to your favorite stores at the supermarket to earn 3% back.